snori74/linuxupskillchallenge/00-Google-Cloud.md

 # Day 0 - Creating Your Own Server - with Google Cloud Platform Free Tier

+_(DRAFT: Use this as a guide, but it has not been fully tested.
+Please let us know of any issue with it)_

 ## INTRO
 First, you need a server.
 You can't really learn about administering a remote Linux server without having a one of your own - so today we're going get one - completly free!